FlorianLeChat/Domego/README.md

 * npm **9.2+**
 * MongoDB **6.0+**

-**To install the project, just navigate to the `server` folder and type the command `npm run setup`.
-If you want to work in a local development environment, use the `npm start` command in the `client` folder and the `npm run build` command in the `server` folder in two separate terminals.
-A Docker image is also available to test this project! 🐳**
+**To test the project, you simply have to install all the necessary dependencies with `npm install` command and then launch the development server with `npm run dev` command.
+A Docker image is also available to test this project for the most skilled people! 🐳**

 ⚠️ Since this project is not finished and will potentially be resumed by other people in the future, the whole code is commented in my native language (French).